stealth/psc/README.md

 and create malformed DNS requests.

 The session will be encrypted with `aes_256_ctr` of a PSK that you choose in the `Makefile`.
-This crypto scheme is mallable, but adding AAD or OAD data blows up the packet size, where every byte counts since on interactive sessions and due to Base64 encoding, each typed character already causes much more data to be sent.
+This crypto scheme is malleable, but adding AAD or OAD data blows up the packet size, where every byte counts since on interactive sessions and due to Base64 encoding, each typed character already causes much more data to be sent.